PyrooL/Alpha/README.md

 ![pmicro](instruction_photos/pmicrosoldered.jpg)

+[bakingpy has an awesome guide](https://imgur.com/a/M9r3EW9) for an even lower-profile Pro Micro mounting solution that works with Alpha!

-**Very important:** after soldering, use a wire cutter to clip as much of the protruding standoff as possible.
+**Very important:** after soldering, (regardless of if you mounted normally or bakingpy-style,) use a wire cutter to clip as much of the protruding standoff as possible.
 With 10mm standoffs this is a snug fit, and it is impossible with the standoffs at full length.
 Reflow your solder if it climbed up the wire.

 ## Step 3: Switches